A guide to private renting in the UK: tenants’ rights in 2024

 When will the Renters Reform Bill come into law and what will it mean?

-The Renters Reform Bill was introduced in May 2023, but is still waiting to pass through the House of Commons due to opposition.
-Much of the opposition comes from politicians who are also landlords.
+The Renters Reform Bill was introduced in May 2023, and was delayed passing through the House of Commons due to opposition.
+Under the new Labour government, the bill is still on the table and currently being read in parliament.
 It will be ready once amendments have been made so that there is enough agreement to pass the bill.

-The bill aims to abolish no-fault evictions and discrimination against tenants, among other things.
-It remains to be seen which amendments will be made to the bill and what that means for the future of private renting.
+The bill aims to support tenants, abolish no-fault evictions and discrimination against low income tenants, among other things.
+It remains to be seen which amendments will be made to the bill and what that means for the future of the private rented sector and renting.

 Under-construction interior of a room with exposed ceiling beams, construction materials